 Compliance Management at LINNEMANN helps to avoid violations of rules.
 According to the ISO 37301 standard, LINNEMANN's compliance management system is based on the 5 recommended pillars.

-At LINNEMANN, we recognized the requirements.
-Targets were set and responsibility was not left with a compliance officer to deal with, but every team member was informed and trained.
-Everyone actively cooperates.
+At LINNEMANN, we have recognized the requirements.
+Targets have been set and responsibility has not been handed over to a compliance officer to deal with, but every team member has been informed and trained.
+Everyone is actively involved.

-By way of example and without priority, we describe below the topics listed in the Compliance Management System that accompany us in our daily work.
+By way of example and without priority, we describe below the topics that are listed in the Compliance Management System and that accompany us in our daily work.
 This continuity ensures awareness, compliance, review and improvement.
 In this way, breaches of the rules can be efficiently avoided.

 A